Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Napster interface](https://regmedia.co.uk/2011/10/06/napster.gif)

-Remember what it was like to purchase music in 1999: standing in a CD aisle, surrounded by rows of by disc jackets, debating in your head which album to spend your $20 on.
+Remember what it was like to purchase music in 1999: standing in a CD aisle, surrounded by rows of disc jackets, debating in your head which album to spend your $20 on.
 J-Lo?
 Smashmouth?
 Or maybe Jay-Z?
 To participate in pop culture, you must take sides.
 Every purchase is a careful tradeoff.
 Music is scarce and precious.

 But Napster changed all that.
 It was as though the bank vault of music was propped open, free for plundering.
 Napster spread like a riot, clogging up bandwidth across college campuses.
 Young people couldn't get enough of it.

 It wouldn't be long before Napster was thrust into news headlines thanks to legal challenges from Metallica and Dr. Dre.
 The [Streisand effect](https://en.wikipedia.org/wiki/Streisand_effect) struck, and Napster seized the national conscience.
 At its peak in 2001, the service had more than [80M registered users](https://www.lifewire.com/history-of-napster-2438592).

 Record labels knew their business models were directly threatened by file sharing.
 The RIAA mobilized and [filed numerous lawsuits against file sharing services beginning in 1997](https://en.wikipedia.org/wiki/Trade_group_efforts_against_file_sharing#Litigation), eventually culminating in a strategy of suing individual consumers.
 They hoped these tactics would create a chilling effect on file sharing, but record sales continued to decline after 1999.
-They didn't know it at the time, but this was the turning point after which the music-industrial complex would never recover.
+They didn't know it yet, but this was the turning point after which the music-industrial complex would never recover.

 Ultimately, the RIAA decided that Napster had to be made an example.
 After a lengthy court case, a judge ruled Napster liable for all of its users' copyright infringement, despite the fact that Napster's servers did not host any copyrighted content.
 This legal doctrine, known as [*vicarious infringement*](https://en.wikipedia.org/wiki/A%26M_Records,_Inc._v._Napster,_Inc.#Vicarious_infringement), was the death knell of Napster and of any file sharing-based business model.
 Napster was driven to bankruptcy and forced to clamp down on all illegal file sharing.
 But Napster's defeat only spelled the beginning of this revolution.